 Figure 2 provides a simple example.
 At the current time (indicated by the arrow), the CPU has executed application a1 twice and application a3 once, and coprocessors c1 and c3 for applications a1 and a3 are resident in the FPGA.
-The queue of pending applications consists of two instances of a2.
-The problem is thus to decide whether to load a2's coprocessor c2 into the FPGA, and if so, which of c1 or c3 to remove to make room.
+The current application to execute is a2.
+The future applications that will execute are unknown, though they are shown in the figure.
+The problem is thus to decide whether to load a2's coprocessor c2 into the FPGA, and if so, which of c1 or c3 to remove to make room, without knowledge of the future applications.
 If c2 provides little speedup or its loading time is very large, it could be better to not load c2 and instead to execute a2 on the CPU, so that c1 and c3 remain resident for the future executions of a1 and a3.

-The main contribution of this paper is the development of an online heuristic, the adjusting cumulative benefit heuristic, that achieves effective dynamic coprocessor management.
+The main contribution of this paper is the development of an online heuristic, the fading cumulative benefit heuristic, that achieves effective dynamic coprocessor management.
 The heuristic outperforms other heuristics we developed, as well as a previous heuristic developed for the online optimization problem known as Metrical Task Systems.
 The heuristic may be applicable to a variety of dynamic architecture management problems.
 The paper first defines the problem, introduces various heuristics, and describes experiments.
-The experiments show the adjusting cumulative benefit heuristic to consistently outperform other heuristics, and to be robust in the presence of different application workload scenarios.
+The experiments show the fading cumulative benefit heuristic to consistently outperform other heuristics, and to be robust in the presence of different application workload scenarios.